 Providing people with details of how to contact you to get access to their information or to have it deleted is mandatory.
 And you should inform them if you will be sharing that data in any way.

 When you sell via your website, you are collecting even more data.
-Be sure you are doing it in a right way:
+Be sure you are doing it in the right way: